Paralympics close to end Asia's run at center of world sport

 Ukraine, with only 20 athletes competing, finished second to China in the medal standings.
 Many overcame difficult journeys to make it and showed determination despite the war at home.

-IPC President Andrew Parsons delivered an impassioned anti-war speech to open the Paralympics on March 4, speaking at Beijing’s Bird’s Nest national stadium with China’s President Xi Jinping also attending.
+Parsons expressed horror at Russia’s attack on Ukraine in an impassioned speech at the Paralympics’ opening ceremony, with Xi attending.

-Parts of Parsons’ speech were not translated by China’s state-run broadcaster, and some of the audio was dropped.
-The IPC lodged a protest over what it said was likely censorship, but was told the silence was caused by an unexplained glitch.
+Parts of Parsons’ speech were not translated by Chinese state TV and some of the audio was dropped.
+The IPC lodged a protest over what it said was likely censorship but was told the silence was caused by an unexplained glitch.

 China has declined to condemn Russia’s invasion of Ukraine.
 Russian President Vladimir Putin attended the opening of the Olympics on Feb.
-4, one of the few major world leaders to attend with Xi also in attendance.
+4, one of the few major world leaders to attend with Xi also present.

 The Winter Paralympics attracted just under 600 athletes, far fewer than the 2,900 who attended the Winter Olympics.